computational-psychology/stimupy/manuscript/paper.md

 In theory, there is an infinite number of stimuli which are or could be interesting in the future of vision research.
 Hence, [PyStim](change) will by default remain under active development.
 In future versions, we want to add more visual stimuli and more stimulus sets - particularly dynamic stimuli which are currently not included.
-Finally, we want to foster the development of stimulus brenchmarks in vision science which will be added to [PyStim](change).
+Finally, we want to foster the development of stimulus benchmarks in vision science which will be added to [PyStim](change).

 # Acknowledgements